-The Company generated sufficient net income to meet its grant commitment to the Mission & Service Fund in 2020.
-Further the company was able to increase its equity base.
+The Company generated sufficient net income to meet its grant commitment to the Mission & Service Fund in 2021 and at the same time the company was able to increase its equity base.
 The Committee considers the ability to repay investors is paramount.
-The Covid-19 pandemic, required the Committee to meet more regulary, sometimes weekly, as the financial & market implications of the pandemic unfolded.
 The Committee and the investment team continue to review the Company's business model, marketing plans and activities leveraging with an embedded risk management framework.
+The financial reports have been audited.